 What is youth work?

-The national definition of youth work as stated by the Australian Youth Affairs Coalition is “a practice that places young people and their interests first.
+A practice that places young people and their interests first.
 Youth work is a relational practice, where the youth worker operates alongside the young person in their context.
-Youth work is an empowering practice that advocates for and facilitates a young person's independence, participation in society, connectedness and realisation of their rights.”
+Youth work is an empowering practice that advocates for and facilitates a young person's independence, participation in society, connectedness and realisation of their rights.

 Youth workers provide strengths-based, holistic care to young people to reach their full potential and thrive as active members of their community.
 They recognise young people as experts of their own lives, and work in a way that promotes and encourages this.